LazyRoy/vsockets-tools/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+VMware Player/Workstation/ESXi supports “VMware vsockets”, which a vendor-specific socket interface for communication between the host and the guest machine

+* not to be confused with TCP/IP sockets
+* vsockets have a different address familly

+VMware Player has port “vsockets[connection-oriented]/976” open, for communication with the guest OS and the VMware tools running in the guest

 ### What is this repository for? ###

 * Quick summary
    * Network tools for VMware vsockets
 * Version: 0.1
    * working on Linux
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)
 * Tools:
    * vsockets_nc
    * vsockets_hostname

 ### How do I get set up? ###